-ABC recommendation that was developed following the SEDAR 38 Update (2020).
-The new recommendation uses the Marine Recreational Information Program's (MRIP) newer Fishing Effort Survey (FES) methodology, which is considered the best scientific information available (BSIA), and Alternatives 2-4 are viable alternatives for further analysis (Table 4.1.1.1).
+information available (BSIA), and Alternatives 2-5, including Preferred Alternative 3, are viable alternatives for further analysis (Table 4.1.1.1).
 Alternative 1 (No Action) is not a viable alternative because it would retain the current total ACL for Atlantic king mackerel (equal to the current ABC), which is based on the 2014 SEDAR 38 assessment, and therefore would no longer be based on the BSIA.

 Historical landings by sector, and proposed revised sector ACLs, for Atlantic king mackerel are discussed in Action 2.
-Revising Atlantic king mackerel catch levels as proposed in Alternatives 2, Preferred Alternative 3, and Alternative 4 would not be expected to result in negative biological impacts to the stock since overall catch would be constrained to the ACL, and accountability measures (AM) would prevent the ACL and overfishing limit (OFL) from being exceeded, correct for overages if they occur (if the stock is in an overfished condition), and prevent overfishing.
+Revising Atlantic king mackerel catch levels as proposed in Alternative 2, Preferred Alternative 3, Alternative 4, and Alternative 5 would not be expected to result in negative biological impacts to the stock since overall catch would be constrained to the ACL, and accountability measures (AM) would prevent the ACL and overfishing limit (OFL) from being exceeded, correct for overages if they occur (if the stock is in an overfished condition), and prevent overfishing.